-Transmission fluid level may be checked using dipstick or transmission control pad display.
+The transmission fluid level can be checked with the dipstick or with the use of the shift selector display.
 For more information on how to use the shift selector display to check the transmission oil level, refer to Appendix C under "Allison transmission oil level check using the pushbutton shift selector" in this manual.